Jim-JMCD/TestFilesMake_for_ARM_aarch64/README.md

 # TestFilesMake_for_ARM_aarch64
 This only contains the ARM executable - For all information go to the X86-64 verion [TestFilesMake](https://github.com/Jim-JMCD/TestFilesMake)

+This requires a Linux bash environment to run.
+Will run in Microsoft WSL2, TestFilesMake will not run in MSYS2, Gitbash and Cygwin environmants.

 __$ md5sum TestFilesMake__

 a881f784bcdcc25615087dd2529185ff  ../TestFilesMake